How to Transfer a 457b to an Annuity

 Who Can Roll Over a 457(b) into an Annuity?

-In most real-world situations, you can roll over a 457(b) after you separate from service—retirement, job change, or termination.
+In most real-world situations, you can roll over a governmental 457(b) after you separate from service — retirement, job change, or termination.
 While you are still working, many plans restrict rollovers, though some employers allow partial rollovers depending on plan rules.
 The fastest way to confirm your eligibility is to request the plan’s distribution options and verify whether it supports a direct rollover to a qualified annuity.
+It is also important to understand that “457(b)” is used in more than one context.
+As covered in the table above, governmental 457(b) plans and non-governmental 457(b) plans operate differently, and your distribution options vary accordingly.
+The plan administrator’s distribution paperwork is the source of truth for what is permitted.
+Once the plan type and distribution rules are confirmed, we can structure the receiving annuity correctly and ensure the rollover is executed in the cleanest, most tax-efficient way.
+If you are comparing different retirement account rollovers, it can be helpful to see the general rollover structure for an IRA since the operational concept is similar: how to transfer an IRA to an annuity

 Step-by-Step: How to Transfer a 457(b) to an Annuity

 Step 2: Decide what you want the annuity to accomplish.
-Before we select a product, we clarify the job of the rollover money.
+Before selecting a product, the job of the rollover money must be defined.
 Some people want stable, contract-defined growth for a set period before starting income.
 Others want principal protection with upside potential linked to an index.
 Others want to prioritize lifetime income and build a paycheck foundation.
-When you’re clear on the objective, it becomes much easier to compare annuities based on the features that actually matter for your retirement plan.
+When the objective is clear, comparing annuities based on the features that actually matter for the retirement plan becomes straightforward.
+For those considering a shorter-commitment structure — wanting annuity benefits with a more accessible exit window — our resource on short-term annuity options for retirees covers the flexibility-oriented product designs that fit this preference.

 Step 3: Establish the receiving annuity contract as a qualified rollover.
-The receiving account must be set up correctly so your rollover funds remain qualified and tax-deferred.
+The receiving account must be set up correctly so rollover funds remain qualified and tax-deferred.
 This includes correct ownership, correct rollover coding, and correct titling instructions for the plan distribution.
-Small errors—especially check payee language—can cause processing delays or create unnecessary complications, so we coordinate the details carefully.
+Small errors — especially check payee language — can cause processing delays or unnecessary complications, so the details are coordinated carefully.
+After the qualified annuity is funded, required minimum distributions apply on the same schedule as Traditional IRAs — currently beginning at age 73 under SECURE 2.0.
+Our resource on required minimum distributions covers how most annuity contracts accommodate RMDs within the free withdrawal provision and how income rider payments can sometimes satisfy the annual RMD obligation.

-Step 4: Execute the rollover as a direct rollover whenever possible.
+Step 4: Execute the rollover as a direct rollover.
 The operational goal is to keep the rollover direct from start to finish.
-Your plan should send the funds directly to the receiving carrier or custodian, not to you personally.
-This helps avoid withholding, redeposit deadlines, and the “accidental taxable distribution” problem that happens when a rollover is handled like a withdrawal.
-If you want the cleanest explanation of why this step matters, review: What Is a Direct Rollover?
+The plan should send funds directly to the receiving carrier or custodian, not to you personally.
+This avoids withholding, redeposit deadlines, and the “accidental taxable distribution” problem.
+What is a direct rollover? has the operational breakdown of why this step matters and what language to request from the plan administrator.

 Step 5: Coordinate the annuity strategy with your retirement income timeline.
-Once the annuity is funded, your plan should account for when you want income to start and how it integrates with your other income sources.
-Many retirees coordinate annuity income timing with Social Security claiming, pension decisions, and the timing of distributions from other retirement accounts.
-The goal is to build a system where your essential income is durable and predictable, so market volatility does not dictate your lifestyle.
+Once the annuity is funded, the plan should account for when income starts and how it integrates with other income sources.
+Many retirees coordinate annuity income timing with Social Security claiming, pension decisions, and distributions from other retirement accounts.
+The goal is to build a system where essential income is durable and predictable, so market volatility does not dictate lifestyle.
+Our resource on deferred annuity with lifetime payout covers the specific design that most commonly serves 457(b) transferees — the deferral period followed by a guaranteed income activation that allows the income base to grow before payments begin.

 Choosing the Right Annuity Type for a 457(b) Rollover

 Fixed indexed annuities can fit when you want principal protection but also want a rules-based way to earn interest linked to an index under contract-defined terms.
-The contract details matter—crediting method, caps, participation rates, spreads, and renewal decisions.
-If you want a clear explanation of how the crediting mechanics work before you compare quotes, read this guide: How Does a Fixed Indexed Annuity Work?
+The contract details matter — crediting method, caps, participation rates, spreads, and renewal decisions.
+If you want a clear explanation of how the crediting mechanics work before comparing quotes, read: how does a fixed indexed annuity work?

 457(b) Plan vs. Personally Owned Annuity: A Practical Comparison